 As an anthropological archaeologist, my teaching seeks to cultivate an understanding of the distinct ways of life of ancient populations, identified through a lens of cultural process.
 My teaching integrates interdisciplinary approaches and examples to highlight the diverse information and tools that archaeologists use in their research, including paleoenvironmental reconstructions, historical texts, art history, geoscience studies, and biochemistry and associated analytical methods.

 My teaching emphasizes students learning practical critical thinking skills through an exploration of real archaeological datasets and examples.
 In this manner, students learn the steps to conduct archaeological research, construct their own archaeological research designs, analyze data, and interpret archaeological contexts to describe results of their own and others’ analyses.
 These skills include basic archaeological field and laboratory methods, such as setting up archaeological units, drawing profile and plan view maps, using a compass, and classifying artifacts (Introduction to Archaeology).
 More advanced skills include developing basic quantitative methods to answer distinct research questions about cultural change.
-For example, students in Ancient Civilizations of Mesoamerica analyze real archaeological datasets on artifact totals excavated from a site in Oaxaca, Mexico, tabulate the artifact counts, and use those data to answer questions about the origins of social inequality in Formative Mesoamerica.
-In the same course, students examine maps on settlement patterns of the Valley of Mexico to reconstruct settlement hierarchies, answering questions about the nature of state formation.
+For example, students in Ancient Civilizations of Mesoamerica analyze real archaeological datasets on artifact totals to tabulate the artifact counts, and use those data to answer questions about the origins of social inequality in Formative Mesoamerica.
+In the same course, students examine maps on settlement patterns to reconstruct settlement hierarchies, answering questions about the nature of state formation.
 Students in Environmental Archaeology use information from paleoecological and archaeological databases to explore questions on the nature of human-environmental relationships across time and space.
 Together, these examples highlight my commitment to actively engage students, to challenge them to explore real empirical datasets, and to integrate information from a variety of different fields to answer questions about the human past through an anthropological lens.